snowblind-/logstash-input-bbn_f5networks/README.md

   devops-github@devsrv10:~/logstash-input-bbn_f5networks$ bundle install<br>
 </i>

-This will install the nessesary gem dependencies for the plugin.
+This will install the necessary gem dependencies for the plugin.

 Test the dependencies by running the following command